Member Organizations

 The Law on Accounting No. 052 of 2016 requires that all legal entities prepare financial statements in accordance with IAS/IFRS as issued by the IASB and adopted and published by the designated competent authority — in this case, the Ministry of Finance delegated this to the Institute of Certified Accountants of Montenegro.

-Per the IFRS Foundation, there is a time delay between the IASB issuing a new or amended IFRS Accounting Standard and obligatory adoption in Montenegro, due to translation, harmonization with tax laws and other processes in the local jurisdiction.
-The latest translation of IFRS Accounting Standards officially applied in Montenegro is IFRS Accounting Standards as issued in 2020; however, application of some standards is delayed.
-IFRS 9 and 15 will be effective in 2024 and IFRS 14, 16, and 22 were effective as of 2021.
+Per the IFRS Foundation, there is often a time delay between the IASB issuing a new or amended IFRS Accounting Standard and obligatory adoption in Montenegro, due to translation, harmonization with tax laws and other processes in the local jurisdiction.
+Additionally, some specific standards will have a further delayed application date.
+The latest translation of IFRS Accounting Standards officially applied in Montenegro is IFRS Accounting Standards as issued in 2020; application of IFRS 9 and 15 became effective in 2024 and IFRS 14, 16, and 22 were effective as of 2021.

 Current Status: Partially Adopted